DmitriyDA2020/DmitriyDA2020/README.md

 - 👋 Hi, I’m @DmitriyDA2020
 - 👀 I’m interested in microcontrolers
 - 🌱 I’m currently learning C language
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me dmitrenokdda@gmail.com

 <!---
 DmitriyDA2020/DmitriyDA2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.